 There should also be flexibility for employees to add their own contributions on certain months or on a recurring basis if they want.
 The process of adjusting/rebalancing the plan (Where one can change which financial instruments the money is invested in, for example, different stocks, bonds, ETFs, commodities etc.) should be fairly simple too.

 This one is a no brainer.
 The DEWS scheme initiated in 2020 by DIFC has its heart at the right place and the intentions are noble, however, one thing that is difficult to understand is its high fees.
 The fees you pay there can be as high as 1.33% yearly, whereas returns can even be lower than that depending on the market situation over a particular year – this is way higher than a lot of other countries with a workplace retirement plan.
 In one of our previous posts, we highlighted the negative effect of fees on retirement investment returns.

 The ideal workplace retirement plan should have low fees that work for both you as a company and your employees.
 This improves the return that employees will eventually receive and therefore helps you with keeping your employees happy.
 Plus, there should never ever be any hidden fees in a workplace savings plan.

 A workplace saving plan should turn out to be profitable over the long term.
 If your employee decides to go for an investment plan which has its return linked to market conditions, then, there will be short-term volatilities and they may see their capital getting reduced.
 This may freak out many, particularly for those who are not really knowledgeable about investing in markets.

 If you are wondering what a good workplace savings plan looks like?
-You can go ahead and Sign Up now and see it for yourself.
+You can go ahead and Register your organisation now and see it for yourself.
 Explore all the features FinFlx has to offer to your business free of charge.